SlimeKnights/slimeknights.github.io/faq/tinkers-construct-3.md

 Each of the different slimestaff variants is best suited to different builds.
 In addition, the melting pan (ancient tool) is considered a staff and can use most staff modifiers.

+### How do I fill my tool with fluid?

+You can fill a tool with fluid in the same ways you fill a bucket or copper can with fluid:

+* Right click on a tank or drain with the tool.
+* Left click on a fluid in a UI.
+* Place the tool in the bucket slot in the smeltery or foundry UI.

+Buckets and copper cans can also be filled using a casting table, which tools do not support.

 ## Mod progression